 In August 2018, as Emma and I came into our third year of breastfeeding, I was accepted on the prestigious breastfeeding counsellor course with the Association of Breastfeeding Mothers.

 This course will take nearly 2 years to complete.
 It will deepen my already extensive knowledge and experience in supporting families achieve their breast or chest feeding goals.

 I have personal experience and attended study days to expand my knowledge of Tongue tie, As a parent who had both of my children's tongue ties cut at a few days old, 4 months old then 3 and a half years old, I know how this process works, what to expect and how to love and hold you all through it.

 Plus I know fantastic providers in NHS hospital, private clinics and ones that come to the comfort of your own home all across to South East.

 One of my favourite things to do is cook for others and knowing that people enjoy my cooking.

 I cook from fresh and spend hours tinkering with my recipes to make them tasty, nourishing and healthy.

 I hold particular joy in researching other cultures and their food in the postnatal period.
 Learning these sometimes forgotten recipes and what they include sometimes has that eureka moment of realising: that's why you were craving a particular dish or food!
 It was deep inside your ancestral brain, with your great, great granny whispering it in your ear.

-As the daughter of an amputee parapelgic, a parent to a child with autism and a Grandchild of a person with Alzheimers, I understand the importance of ensuring our vulnerable loved ones are cared for with extra time, love and attention.
+As the child of an amputee paraplegic, a parent to a child with autism and a Grandchild of a person with Alzheimer's, I understand the importance of ensuring our vulnerable loved ones are cared for with extra time, love and attention.